jrhendrix/Ropro/README.md

 | perc_hypothetical | x |
 | perc_putative | x |

+## tRNA Breakdown
+The number of tRNAs in an assembly can be indicative of assembly completeness.
+There are 64 codons that encode for 20 AAs (amino acids).
+In theory, an organism should have at least one tRNA per codon; however, we can see from the Prokka annotations that this is not the case-- each codon may correspond to 0 or multiple tRNA.
+This could be for two reasons.
+(1) tRNAs are degenerate and one tNRA can be used to recognize multiple codons and (2) a knowledge gap/lack of resolution.

+Due to the potential limitaions of reporting the number of tRNAs by codon, the report file also contains a table of the number of tRNAs by AA which seems to be a better indicator of assembly completeness.
+If an assembly contains fewer than 20 AAs, this could indicate that the assembly is missing content.
+If an assembly contains multiple tRNAs for every AA, the assembly may contain duplicated content or multiple genomes.
+A quick check can be done (by looking at the 'tRNA AA range' line) to make sure that each AA is represented by at least one tRNA; however, note that it is not uncommon for an assembly to contain multiple tRNAs for some AAs.

+## Number of identifier genes
+The 16S and rpoB genes are commonly used for bacterial species identification because these genes are ubiquitous to bacteria and are species specific.
+An isolate may contain multiple copies of the 16S gene but bacteria typically only contain one copy of the rpoB gene.
+Multiple copies of the rpoB gene could indicate sequence duplication or
+Manually finding and extracting these sequences from the `.ffn` file then running a BLAST alignment for each sequence can be labor and time intensive.

 ## TODO

 * Pull data into summary table for multiple samples